hmjahle/OF-solver-template/README.md

 ### Adding documentation for a schema (DTO)
 When adding a new schema, simply add **_fileName_.yml** to one of the folders in the *schemas* folder, and write the documentation in the file.
 NOTE: do not add any other folders than the _response_ and _request_ folder.
+Also, it is important that there is no new line the file openapi-spec.yml between the end of the description and the paths-part.

 ### Adding documentation for an endpoint
 1. Add **_endpointName_.yml** to the *paths* folder and write documentation for the endpoint in that file.